 We've made updating your RMP to the latest firmware as simple as possible!

 There's no need for any IDE or development environment, no need for tracking source changes or compiling any code.
-Updating your RMP is as simple as plugging it into your computer, putting it into "Update Firmware Mode" from the settings screen, and following the web-flashing tool instructions.
+Updating your RMP is as simple as plugging it into your computer, putting it into "Update Firmware Mode" from the settings menu, and following the web-flashing tool instructions.

 Note: The web flashing tool requires Chrome or Edge, sorry Safari users!